johnsietsma/IntroToShaders/README.md

 The card art in this project is used with permission from League of Geeks.
 It's copyrighted, please don't use it for any other purpose then for learning.

+You can do what you want with the rest of the project, feel free to reuse the code in your own projects.